terminalcloud/apps/docs/bpf.md

 If you want, you can start a new project by moving or deleting the contents of /var/www/html and then installing the framework again executing `pip install bottle`

+### About the Working Example
+The Web based TODO list App is a tool to Create, Read, Update and Delete tasks developed with the Bottle Python environment Framework.
+It was developed using Mysql with SQLAlchemy support, a SQL Toolkit and Object Relational Mapper.
+You can use it at example, or staring point or just start from scratch.

 ## Documentation
 - [BottlePy Main Website](http://bottlepy.org/)